BroadbandForum/usp/specification/discovery/readme.md

 Requirements for implementation of a DNS client and configuration of the DNS client with DNS server address(es) (through static configuration, DHCPv4, DHCPv6, or Router Solicitation) are not provided.
 These are sufficiently well-known that they were not considered necessary for this specification.
 If the Agent knows of no DNS Server, it cannot do DNS resolution.

-**R-DIS.11** - If DNS is enabled, an Endpoint MUST use DNS to resolve an FQDN with domain other than “`.local.`”.
+**R-DIS.6** - If DNS is enabled, an Endpoint MUST use DNS to resolve a FQDN with domain other than ones used for mDNS (R-DIS.10)

-**R-DIS.12** - If the Agent is resolving an FQDN for a Controller, and the MTP or resource path are unknown, the Agent MUST request DNS-SD information (PTR, SRV and TXT resource records) in addition to A, AAAA or other resource records it is programmatically set to request.
+**R-DIS.7** - If the Agent is resolving an FQDN for a Controller, and the MTP or resource path are unknown, the Agent MUST request DNS-SD information (PTR, SRV and TXT resource records) in addition to A, AAAA or other resource records it is programmatically set to request.

 ### DNS-SD Records